mprestonsparks/DocGen/mcp-servers/README.md

 # DocGen MCP Servers

-This directory contains Model Context Protocol (MCP) servers for enhancing AI functionality with the DocGen project.

-## What is MCP?

-Model Control Protocol (MCP) allows Claude Code to connect to external servers for enhanced capabilities.
-These servers provide specialized functionality that extends Claude's abilities beyond its built-in tools.
+This directory contains Model Context Protocol (MCP) servers for enhancing DocGen's functionality with the DocGen project.
+The `mcp-servers` module allows you to connect DocGen to external servers for enhanced capabilities.
+These servers provide specialized functionality that extends DocGen's abilities beyond its built-in tools.

 ## Available Servers